2013 Volkswagen Golf Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2013 Volkswagen Golf offers a base gasoline engine and an optional turbocharged diesel engine.
 Of the two, car reviewers prefer the diesel engine for its high fuel economy ratings.
-The base engine’s fuel economy ratings are low for the class, and though test drivers say it has plenty of power for daily driving, it isn’t as fun to drive as they’d like.
+The base model’s fuel economy ratings are low for the class, and though test drivers say it has plenty of power for daily driving, it isn’t as fun to drive as they’d like.
 Test drivers add that all models are characterized by smooth manual and automatic transmissions and strong brakes.